Sikh medicine practitioner shot dead in Peshawar | Law-Order

 - Pakistan

-A well-known Sikh 'hakeem' (Unani medicine practitioner) was shot dead by unidentified gunmen inside his clinic on Thursday afternoon in Pakistan's northwestern city of Peshawar, police said.
+A well-known Sikh 'hakeem' was shot dead by unidentified gunmen inside his clinic on Thursday afternoon in Pakistan's restive northwestern city of Peshawar, police said.

 'Hakeem' Sardar Satnam Singh (Khalsa), 45, was at his clinic when attackers barged into his cabin and opened fire at him, police said.